Nerwyn/android-tv-card/README.md

 - Slider has been replaced with a native solution rather than an embedding an external card.
   - Greatly improves the stability of the slider as it now renders consistently with the rest of the card.
 - Slider is now animated like Home Assistant tile and Mushroom sliders.
+- Slider purpose can be changed by creating a custom key for `slider`.
 - Alter CSS of slider using `slider_style`.
 - Change slider range using `slider_range`.
   - Defaults to [0,1] but can be changed for media players that use different volume ranges.